Paris 2024 Olympics: transport lines and metro stations to avoid

 "We will be encouraging passengers to look for their line perhaps a little further away than they are used to, to walk a little more or to cycle a little further, whenever possible ", said Laurence Debrincat, Director of Studies and Olympic and Paralympic Games, in a press release.

-paris JO 2024 jeux olympiques hotel de ville visuel actualitéparis JO 2024 jeux olympiques hotel de ville visuel actualitéparis JO 2024 jeux olympiques hotel de ville visuel actualitéparis JO 2024 jeux olympiques hotel de ville visuel actualité FAQ: transportation, practical information, sports, frequently asked questions about the Paris 2024 Olympic Games
+paris JO 2024 jeux olympiques hotel de ville visuel actualitéparis JO 2024 jeux olympiques hotel de ville visuel actualitéparis JO 2024 jeux olympiques hotel de ville visuel actualitéparis JO 2024 jeux olympiques hotel de ville visuel actualité FAQ: transport, practical information, frequently asked questions about the Paris 2024 Paralympic Games

-Do you have questions about the Paris 2024 Olympic Games?
-Practical information, transport, the sports on the program, find the answers in this great FAQ, to make your life easier during the Olympics!
+Do you have questions about the Paris 2024 Paralympic Games?
+Practical information, transport, the sports on the program, find the answers in this great FAQ, to make your life easier during the Games!
 [Read more]

-visuel Paris - transport - métro aérien - ligne 6visuel Paris - transport - métro aérien - ligne 6visuel Paris - transport - métro aérien - ligne 6visuel Paris - transport - métro aérien - ligne 6 Paris 2024 Olympic Games: transport, traffic, everything you need to know to avoid a mess this summer
+visuel Paris - transport - métro aérien - ligne 6visuel Paris - transport - métro aérien - ligne 6visuel Paris - transport - métro aérien - ligne 6visuel Paris - transport - métro aérien - ligne 6 Paris 2024 Paralympic Games: transport, traffic, everything you need to know to avoid the hassle

 Practical information